-These blackberry buttermilk bakery style muffins are moist and fluffy, topped with a buttery crisp crumble.
-The buttermilk makes them extra flavourful and moist.
-This is a one bowl, easy recipe, and the crumb is so easy to put together.
+These blackberry bakery style muffins are moist and fluffy, topped with a buttery crisp crumble.
+The buttermilk makes them extra flavorful and moist.
+This is a no mixer, easy recipe, and the crumb is so easy to put together.
 You can have these blackberry bakery style muffins without leaving the house!
+Perfect for breakfast, brunch, and snacking.

 - Easy: The crumble and batter come together so easily without any electric mixers.